-In this experiment you will learn what a poteniometer is and you can use it to find voltage ranges when microcontroller reads LOW and HIGH state on his digital input pins.
+In this tutorial you will learn what a voltage divider is, how it works, when it can be use and when you should avoid it.
+You will work with potentiometer, which is a variable voltage divider, to find voltage ranges when microcontroller reads LOW and HIGH state on his digital input pins.
+The latter is very important in communication among different electronics components.

 Table of contents

-A voltage divider is a simple circuit which turns a large voltage into a smaller one.
-Using just two series resistors and an input voltage, we can create an output voltage that is a fraction of the input.
-Voltage dividers are one of the most fundamental circuits in electronics.
+A voltage divider is one of the most fundamental circuits in electronics.
+It is a simple circuit which turns a large voltage into a smaller one.
+Using just two series resistors and an input voltage, you can create an output voltage that is a fraction of the input.

-We may see it drawn a few different ways,
+You may see it drawn a few different ways:

 but they are always the same circuit.
-In this subsection we will denote the resistor closest to the input voltage $V_{in}$ as $R1$, and the resistor closest to ground as $R2$.
-The voltage drop across $R2$ is called $V_{out}$, and that is the divided voltage our circuit exists to make.
+In this subsection you will denote the resistor closest to the input voltage $V_{in}$ as $R1$, and the resistor closest to ground as $R2$.
+The voltage drop across $R2$ is called $V_{out}$, and that is the divided voltage this circuit exists to make.

-Generally speaking, formula used to calculate $V_{out}$ takes a form
+Formula used to calculate $V_{out}$ takes a form:

 $$V_{out} = \frac{V_{in}R_{2}}{R_{1}+R_{2}}$$